poult-lab/daily-word/english_words_ learning.md

 02.ramp up

-[vp] As South Korean platform giant Naver Corp. has been ramping up efforts to expand its market presence in the business-to-business (B2B) sector with its in-house large language model (LLM) HyperClova X at its core, a recent report found that nearly 700 startups and research organizations have adopted HyperClova X./US President Donald Trump says he will hit movies made in foreign countries with 100% tariffs, as he ramps up trade disputes with nations around the world.
+[vp] As South Korean platform giant Naver Corp. has been ramping up efforts to expand its market presence in the business-to-business (B2B) sector with its in-house large language model (LLM) HyperClova X at its core, a recent report found that nearly 700 startups and research organizations have adopted HyperClova X./US President Donald Trump says he will hit movies made in foreign countries with 100% tariffs, as he ramps up trade disputes with nations around the world./While some reports suggest a 2026 launch, other analyses suggest production may not fully ramp up until 2027, with pre-orders potentially appearing in late 2026.

 "bolster or strengthen"